 Malagar is finally ours!
 In 1927, the author inherited the wine estate of his childhood that had been in the family since 1843.

-He used it as his summer home and stayed there very regularly throughout his life with his wife, children and friends.
+He used it as his summer home and stayed there regularly throughout his life with his wife, children and friends.

 He was fascinated by vine husbandry and the countryside inspired him.